Handmaid's Tale Season 3 Morning In America, Explained

 Hulu also created a trailer to catch us up on the first two seasons.
 We see that same scene of the Handmaids on the Mall, over June saying, “They shouldn’t have given us uniforms if they didn’t want us to be an army.”
 One thing is for sure — the Handmaids are uniting and the authoritarian regime is going to crumble.

-The Handmaid's Tale is expected to return to Channel 4 later in 2019.
+The Handmaid's Tale is expected to return to Hulu later in 2019.
 Blessed be the fruit.

 Advertisement